C++ Memory Management

 3.2 std::shared_ptr

-Shared ownership via reference counting.
-The managed object is destroyed when the last shared_ptr owning it is destroyed or reset.
+• Shared ownership via refcount.
+Object destroyed when last shared_ptr is destroyed or reset.

 #include <memory>